 It was a March afternoon and all was quiet in the clear Midwestern skies.
 It was too early in the season for thunderstorms to be a problem, and traffic was light.
 The Gulfstream passing through the controller's sector was still more than 100 miles from its destination, but soon the pilot would begin his descent. ``Gulfstream eight-five-Sierra,'' came the controller's call. ``Descend at pilot's discretion, maintain FL 310.'' ``Roger, FL 310 at pilot's discretion.''
 Apparently the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "When Talk Is Cheap: Missed Communications and Colliding Aircraft".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "When Talk Is Cheap: Missed Communications and Colliding Aircraft".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.